spm/spm-docs/docs/tutorials/fmri_preprocessing/slice_timing.md

     On the other hand, realignment can be done first if you use a contiguous slice order and expect only slight head movement.

-    To avoid the interactions between realignment and slice timing correction and propagation of errors from one step to the next step, methods performing simultaneous realignment and slice timing correction have been designed.
+    To avoid the interactions between realignment and slice timing correction and propagation of errors from one step to the next step, methods performing simultaneous realignment and slice timing correction have been developed.
 To learn more about them, visit the [SpaceTimeRealigner section of the nipype documentation](https://nipype.readthedocs.io/en/0.13.1/interfaces/generated/interfaces.nipy/preprocess.html) and the companion paper [Roche (2011)](https://doi.org/10.1109/TMI.2011.2131152).

 ### Video walkthrough